Pupil Premium

 All staff are aware of areas for development in the school in terms of subjects, year groups and they know which children are focus children.

-Money is used to benefit all Pupil Premium children and supports higher as well as lower ability children by extending the provision on offer.
+Money is used to benefit all Pupil Premium children and supports higher as well as lower achieving children by extending the provision on offer.

 We have rigorous assessment and monitoring systems to support improvement in the quality of teaching and interventions in order to maximise impact.
 Our team leader system enables us to be more responsive and frequent support such as team teaching, planning, one to one training and CPD.